kube-logging/kube-logging.github.io/docs/configuration/logging.md

 weight: 20
 ---

-The `logging` resource defines the logging infrastructure for your cluster that collects and transports your log messages, and also contains configurations for Fluentd and Fluent-bit.
+The `logging` resource defines the logging infrastructure for your cluster that collects and transports your log messages, and also contains configurations for Fluentd and Fluent Bit.
 It also establishes the `controlNamespace`, the administrative namespace of the Logging operator.
-The Fluentd statefulset and Fluent-bit daemonset are deployed in this namespace, and global resources like `ClusterOutput` and `ClusterFlow` are evaluated only in this namespace by default - they are ignored in any other namespace unless `allowClusterResourcesFromAllNamespaces` is set to true.
+The Fluentd statefulset and Fluent Bit daemonset are deployed in this namespace, and global resources like `ClusterOutput` and `ClusterFlow` are evaluated only in this namespace by default - they are ignored in any other namespace unless `allowClusterResourcesFromAllNamespaces` is set to true.

-You can define multiple `logging` resources if needed, for example, if you want to run multiple fluentd instances with separate configurations.
+You can define multiple `logging` resources if needed, for example, if you want to run multiple Fluentd instances with separate configurations.
-You can customize the fluentd and fluent-bit configuration in the logging resource).
-It also declares `watchNamespaces` if applicable to narrow down the namespaces in which the logging operator should evaluate and incorporate`Flow` and `Output` resources into fluentd's configuration.
+You can customize the Fluentd and Fluent Bit configuration in the logging resource).
+It also declares `watchNamespaces` if applicable to narrow down the namespaces in which the logging operator should evaluate and incorporate`Flow` and `Output` resources into Fluentd's configuration.

 You can install a `logging` resource with built-in TLS generation using the [logging Helm chart](https://github.com/banzaicloud/logging-operator/tree/master/charts/logging-operator-logging).